-The oldest version that we know of was built by GAMMA.
-It was identical with the small Bézard without mirror.
-A larger military version (at right) was apparently built later called MOM / Süss Nándor (click on the links to read the full entry) also called Plant No. 41 for reasons of secrecy.
+The oldest small version that we know of was built by GAMMA.
+The large military version (from 1930 on until post WWII) was made by SÜSS - MOM / Süss Nándor also called Plant No. 41 for reasons of secrecy.

 center): MOM / 41 - (right): GAMMA